Quick Picks: Best Freeze-Dried Dog Food

 Note that you’ll need to practice very sound hygiene whenever you are handling raw meats.
 Be careful to avoid cross-contamination and always wash your hands with soap and water once you’re finished.

-What to Look for in a Good Freeze-Dried Food
+What to Look for in a Good Freeze-Dried Dog Food

-There a number of characteristics to look for in any nutritious dog food, be it freeze-dried or otherwise.
+There are a number of characteristics to look for in any nutritious dog food, be it freeze-dried or otherwise.
 Additionally, there are a few additional considerations to keep in mind when contemplating making a switch.

 - The best freeze-dried foods feature ingredients that contain plenty of omega fatty acids.
 Some of the most common ingredients used in this capacity include salmon and flaxseed, as well as assorted vegetable fats, fish oils, and fish meals.

 - Most freeze-dried foods are comprised primarily of high-quality animal protein and minerals, but many of the very best recipes also include antioxidant- and fiber-rich fruits and vegetables.
 Some of the most common examples include cranberries, blackberries, blueberries, spinach, parsley and carrots.

 - Although it is rarely a problem when seeking out freeze-dried foods, make sure that you avoid any that contain artificial colors, flavors, or additives.
 These types of ingredients not only invalidate much of the reasoning behind feeding raw food, they are simply unnecessary.